-Low temperature, fine grained, medium plastic, dark brown burning clay that melts to form glossy rich beanpot brown slip glazes at high fire reduction (cone 10) and a glossy transparent brown glaze around cone 6 oxidation (with a 20% boron frit addition e.g. Ferro 3134).
-Albany Slip was long been a 'standard' within the North American pottery community.
+Historically, Albany Slip was a 'standard' within the North American pottery community and ceramic industry.
 It was a silty glacial clay that melted easily at high temperatures to form a 'natural glaze'.
-With a little frit, feldspar, lithium carbonate, or gerstley borate, it produced a wide range of earth tone glazes in middle fire oxidation.
-Albany Slip responded well to coloring oxides and stains to produce deep blacks, browns and even blues and it produced a low thermal expansion (to avoid crazing).
-At cone 10R with only a small iron addition excellent tenmoku surfaces were possible.
+With additions of a little frit, feldspar, lithium carbonate, or gerstley borate, it produced a wide range of earth tone glazes in middle fire oxidation.
+Albany Slip responded well to dark coloring oxides and stains to produce deep blacks, browns and even blues.
+It produced glazes that had a low thermal expansion (to avoid crazing).
+At cone 10R, with only a small iron addition, excellent tenmoku surfaces were possible.
 In the late 1980s Hamill and Gillespie Co. discontinued Albany Slip leaving thousands of users with less than ideal alternatives.

-In 1988 we formulated Alberta Slip as the first widely available substitute material and published the process we used to do it.
-It had the same chemistry and very similar firing properties (the original material was somewhat variable, we patterned our work after an average sample).
+In 1988 we formulated Alberta Slip as the first widely available substitute material.
+We published the process we used to do it.
+Alberta Slip had the same chemistry and very similar firing properties (the original material was somewhat variable, we patterned our work after an average sample).
 Alberta Slip has been proven over many years and is used by people across North America to make many stunning glazes.
 Other substitutes have appeared from time to time but no others have had the success of this material.

 Like classic Albany Slip, Alberta Slip begins melting at middle temperatures and by cone 10 it produces a glossy brown in oxidation and a tenmoku in reduction.
 One of the major advantages of this material is the ease with which it can be adapted to different temperatures.
 20% frit produces very good melting at cone 6 and 50% melts at cone 06.

-Since it is basically a clay material, it generates a significant amount of gases as it decomposes during melting.
-However despite this it can produce stunningly smooth and defect-free surfaces (we do not have a good explanation for this).
+Since it is basically a clay material, it generates a significant amount of gas as it decomposes during melting.
+However, despite this, it can produce stunningly smooth and defect-free surfaces (we do not have a good explanation for this).
 For example, GA6-B produces a far better transparent for dark burning bodies like M390 or Coffee Clay.

 Like Albany Slip, Alberta Slip has a low thermal expansion.
 Thus glazes will tend to be craze free.
-However, if you use significant lithium carbonate as a flux with this material, be advised that it can shift the already low expansion enough to produce shivering, a hazardous situation for both user and maker alike.
-Conversely, using a high expansion frit could make it craze, especially on porcelains.
+Glazes having significant lithium carbonate can lower the expansion enough to produce shivering.
+Using this with materials containing high K2O/Na2O can produce glazes that craze (especially on porcelains).

 Since Alberta Slip fires by itself to a dark gloss at cone 10, it is an ideal base for dark shiny colors (requiring the help of a flux at lower temperatures).
 Alberta Slip provides one of the best ways to create difficult-to-make black glazes.
 As little as 2-5% combined cobalt oxide, copper oxide, black stain, etc. can be employed to make range of excellent glossy blacks.
-Tom Coleman, for example, uses 30% nepheline syenite and 4.5% cobalt carbonate for a satin cone 10 black.
-The more fluid the glaze (i.e. more frit) the more the likelihood of crystalline effects.
-If minimum melter is used gunmetal black glazes can be achieved.
+The more fluid the glaze (i.e. more frit, added iron) the more the likelihood of crystalline effects.
+Saturating the color can produce gunmetal blacks.

 Drying Shrinkage: 5.0-6.0%